shallyan/Yannsa/README.md

 # Yannsa
-Yet another nearest neighbor search algorithms, now including [k-diverse nearest neighbor (k-DNN) graph](http://shallyan.com/files/AAAI18_xiao.pdf).
+Yet another nearest neighbor search algorithms, now including k-diverse nearest neighbor (k-DNN) graph.

-More algorithms would be released later.

 ## k-DNN Graph
 Approximate nearest neighbor search is a fundamental problem and has been studied for a few decades.
 Recently graph-based indexing methods have demonstrated their great efficiency, whose main idea is to construct neighborhood graph offline and perform a greedy search starting from some sampled points of the graph online.